Free Express Delivery On All Products. No Hidden Charges On Any Products.

 Unlike a firm mattress, medium or soft mattresses will allow the body to gently sink into this type of mattress, providing better pressure point relief, as well as support for your neck and spinal alignment.

 In this instance, pressure points describe the areas of your body that are sensitive to changing pressure.

 For side sleepers these areas tend to be the shoulder, knees and ankles as these are the areas with increased contact with the mattress and therefore the points taking the most pressure.

-As with all mattress choices, the "best" mattress for side sleepers ultimately comes down to personal preference, there is no one "best" option that will suit everyone.
-Despite this, we believe that ultimately, there are two types of mattresses best suited to sleeping on your side.
+As with all mattress choices, the best mattress for side sleepers ultimately comes down to personal preference, there is no one "best" option that will suit everyone.
+Despite this, we believe that ultimately, there are two types of mattresses best for side sleepers.

 For side sleepers, this means that as you move to shift all weight onto your side, the memory foam will absorb the weight, allowing you to fully sink in and moulding itself to the natural position of your body as it moves throughout the night providing support.

 It really depends!
 While there may be no single best mattress for side sleepers, we do feel that the 3 mattresses we have listed represent the best mattress options for side sleepers.
 Any one of these should provide sufficient comfort and support for a side sleeper.

 Learn more about the best mattresses for other sleeping positions by checking out the posts below:

 Best mattress for stomach sleepers